 One of the most popular real estate questions I receive is “What is a Wellington Short Sale?”
-Short sales have existed for a long time, but they did not start becoming common place in Wellington Florida until 2007 to 2008, so it is normal for buyers and even sellers not to know or understand what a Wellington Short Sale is.
+Short sales have existed for a long time, but they did not start becoming commonplace in Wellington Florida until 2007 to 2008.
+So it is normal for buyers and even sellers not to know or understand what a Wellington Short Sale is.

-Buying a Wellington short sale can be risky with all of the unknowns, but the only risk short sale buyers often face is the loss of time.
+Buying a short sale can be risky with all of the unknowns, but the only risk short sale buyers often face is the loss of time.

 If you are looking for an agent who handles short sales call us today!
 Our team assists Wellington short sale sellers along with buyers, educating them every step of the way.